manascb1344/together-mcp-server/README.md

 - Support for customizable dimensions (width and height)
 - Clear error handling for prompt validation and API issues
 - Easy integration with MCP-compatible clients
+- Optional image saving to disk in PNG format

 ## Installation